Tsuruga Castle on Mt. Adatara! There are many places to see autumn leaves in Fukushima Prefecture!

 table of contents

-It's mid-October, and autumn has officially arrived.
-In the Tohoku region, you can already see people enjoying autumn leaves viewing.
-There are various autumn foliage spots in Tohoku, but this time we focused on the autumn foliage in Fukushima Prefecture!
-What kind of famous places are there?
+We're in the middle of October, and autumn is well underway.
+In the Tohoku region, people can already be seen enjoying the autumn leaves.
+There are many autumn foliage spots in Tohoku, but this time we'll be focusing on the autumn leaves in Fukushima Prefecture!
+What kind of famous spots are there?

-Tsurugajo Park, a tourist spot that represents Aizuwakamatsu City, is also known as a great spot for autumn leaves.
-The mountains surrounding the Aizu Plain are decorated with beautiful autumn leaves, adding to the Japanese atmosphere of the castle.
-You can enjoy viewing the autumn leaves while walking through the park.
+Tsuruga Castle Park, a tourist spot representing Aizuwakamatsu City, is also known as a great spot to see autumn leaves.
+The mountains surrounding the Aizu Plain are decorated with beautiful autumn leaves, adding a touch of Japanese charm to the castle.
+You can enjoy a leisurely stroll through the park and take in the autumn leaves

-In 2017, the autumn leaves will be illuminated from October 20th (Friday) to November 2nd (Sunday), making it perfect for a date night.
+In 2017, the autumn leaves will be illuminated from Friday, October 20th to Sunday, November 2nd, making it the perfect place for a night date.
+Take a stroll and admire the fantastically illuminated autumn leaves.
+The

 - Phone number: 0242-27-4005

-- Official URL: Aizu Tsurugajo Castle Ruins Park
+- Official URL: Aizu Tsuruga Castle Ruins Park

 Google Maps

-Let's go see the giant ginkgo at Shingu Kumano Shrine
+Let's go see the giant ginkgo tree at Shingu Kumano Shrine

-When we think of autumn leaves, we tend to think of maples, but the impressive autumn leaves of the giant ginkgo tree are sure to captivate your eyes.
-The giant ginkgo tree in Kitakata City, which is over 800 years old, is said to be a sacred tree, and just looking at it is said to bring good luck.
+When you think of autumn leaves, you probably think of maple trees, but you'll be captivated by the impressive autumn leaves of the large ginkgo tree.
+The large ginkgo tree in Kitakata City is over 800 years old and is said to be a sacred tree, and just looking at it is said to bring good fortune

-When the leaves fall, the area around the tree looks like a beautiful yellow carpet, and this alone is worth seeing.
-The peak season will be in mid-November, so you'll still have plenty of time to go if you go now.
-I'm looking forward to seeing the light up as well.
+When the leaves fall, the area around the trees looks like a beautiful yellow carpet, and this alone is worth seeing.
+The peak is in mid-November, so you'll still have plenty of time to go if you go now.
+They'll also be lighting up the area, so I'm looking forward to it

 - Name: Shingu Kumano Shrine